Important Changes to Child Safety Seat Law Effective January 1

 San Diego, CA – Rady Children’s Hospital-San Diego and Safe Kids San Diego are reminding parents, caregivers and drivers of a new law aimed at saving lives and preventing injuries to children across the state.
 Beginning January 1, children under age 8 must be properly buckled into a car seat or booster seat, and ride in the back seat.
 In addition, children age 8 or older who are not tall enough for the seat belt to fit properly must ride in a booster or car seat.
 Previously, the law required that children remain in a booster seat until the age of six or they weighed sixty pounds.

-“This is an important new law that will impact more than 1.1 million children in California,” said Mary Beth Moran, Injury Prevention Manager, Rady Children’s Hospital.
+“This is an important new law that will impact more than 1.1 million children in California,” said Mary Beth Moran, Director of the Center for Healthier Communities, Rady Children’s Hospital.
 “Keeping them in booster seats increases their chance of surviving a crash by 45 percent.”

 The penalty for violating this law is significant.
 For each child under 16 who is not properly secured, parents (if in the car) or the driver, can be ticketed for more than $475 and receive a violation point on their driving record.

 “Although we know that placing children in age- and size-appropriate seats is the best way to reduce serious and fatal injuries, progressing children from rear-facing and forward-facing car seats to booster seats can be confusing,” added Dr. Ron Chapman, Director and State Health Officer, California Department of Public Health.
 “There is a Child Passenger Safety Coordinator available at your local public health department who can refer you to a fitting station where you can learn how to properly install child safety seats in the family car.”